 WEB -- World English Bible -- http://www.ebible.org/

 The World English Bible (WEB) is a Public Domain (no copyright) Modern English translation of the Holy Bible.
 That means that you may freely copy it in any form, including electronic and print formats.
 The World English Bible is based on the American Standard Version of the Holy Bible first published in 1901, the Biblia Hebraica Stutgartensa Old Testament, and the Greek Majority Text New Testament.
 It is in draft form, and currently being edited for accuracy and readability.
 The New Testament, Psalms, and Proverbs are close to how they will read when they are finished, but most of the Old Testament still contains some archaic grammar that will be revised.
 For more information, please see the World English Bible Frequently Asked Questions.

-ASV -- The American Standard Version, ASV of 1901, is recognized by nearly everyone as one of the best English translations ever.
-It is considered as accurate an as true representation of the Word, and praised by some as a better translation than the KJV.
-The WEB and those working on the project have choosen wisely to use this ASV as their base.
-They could have used the KJV, also in public domain, making it free to copy, but by using the ASV they jump way ahead of the KJV in reproducing a "word" for "word" in the modern vernacular, the AVS already having accomplished this revision.
+Note: The ASV of 1901, is recognized by nearly everyone as accurate and praised by some as a better translation than the KJV.
+The WEB and those working on the project have choosen wisely. they could have used the KJV, also in public domain, making it free to copy, but by using the ASV they jump way ahead of the KJV in reproducing a "word" for "word" in the modern vernacular, the AVS already having accomplished this.
 There is also a a HNV, Hebrews Name Version of the WEB.
-It has, however, become dated and in its original form some do not like the way it reads.
-Still it is a vast improvement over the KJV.

 NIV -- NEW INTERNATIONAL VERSION, Copyright 1985